The Story Behind an Unbelievable Photograph

 I found this a video of Aird in 1984 preparing and flying a DH Mosquito RS712.
 It’s one of the few videos I’ve seen that shows as much of the pilot as the plane!

-But let’s get back to the story of the photograph on the 19th of September.
+But let’s get back to the story of the photograph on the 19th of September in 1962.
 That day, George Aird was in the Lightning doing a demonstration flight off of the south coast.
 He was approaching Hatfield from the north east when he realised there was trouble.

 Whilst carrying out a demonstration flight, there was a fire in the aircraft’s reheat zone.
 Un-burnt fuel in the rear fuselage had been ignited by a small crack in the jet pipe and had weakened the tailplane actuator anchorage.
 This weakened the tailplane control system which failed with the aircraft at 100 feet on final approach.